dangry/Trains_java/README.md

 ### Controllers:

- - **FileController** is the entry point responsible of interacting with the FileController service with a file that reads from a given path.
+ - **FileController** is the entry point responsible of interacting with the **FileService** with a file that reads from a given path.

 ### Services:

- - **TextService** is the interface that will be used by controllers, in this case FileController.
+ - **TextService** is the interface that will be used by controllers, in this case **FileController**.
- - **TextServiceImpl** is the implementation of the interface, it has the logic necessary to parse text and call the apropiate actions.
+ - **TextServiceImpl** is the implementation of the interface, it has the logic necessary to parse text and call the appropriate actions.

 ### Actions:

- - **GraphAction** is the interface that will be used by services, in this case TextService.
+ - **GraphAction** is the interface that will be used by services, in this case **TextService**.
  - **GraphActionFactory** is used map actions implementations to be returned to consumers.
  - **NumberOfPathsWithExactStops, NumberOfPathsWithLimitDistance, NumberOfPathsWithMaxStops, RouteDistance, and ShortestRouteDistance** are the implementations of GraphAction interface.
 This are the concrete actions that will be used by consumers.